 The United States Department of Agriculture (USDA) BioPreferred® Program has certified Eastman Estron™ acetate tow with a biobased content of 60%.

 Estron™ acetate tow fibers are certified as biodegradable and compostable.
-TUV and Din Certco provide third-party verification of biodegradability and compostability, so you can be confident when you choose Estron™.
+TUV Austria and Din Certco provide third-party verification of biodegradability and compostability, so you can be confident when you choose Estron™.

 - The certified Estron™ fiber is our current product with no changes or additions.